mgbowman1/TigerChat/README.md

 ### Sending/Receiving a Datagram

 System A builds a datagram and sends it over the network to System B as well as tracking it as a pending datagram.
-If System B receives the datagram, it will build and send an acknowledgement datagram back to System A. After this, System B will remove the excess length from the data and forward it to the next layer.
+If System B receives the datagram, it will build and send an acknowledgement datagram back to System A. After this, System B will process the datagram and forward it to the next layer.
 If System A receives the acknowledgement, it will remove the datagram from the list of pending datagrams.
 In the case that the original datagram is lost, after a timeout occurs, System A will immediately resend the datagram before resuming regular operation.
 If the acknowledgement is lost then, after receiving three acknowledgements for later datagrams or when a timeout occurs, System A will resend the datagram.
 If three timeouts occur for either system, they will assume the connection is lost.
 Each transmission round, the number of datagrams to be sent will be determined by the send window.
 Each of these datagrams will be sent and placed into a list of pending datagrams.
 System A will then process received datagrams, listening for acknowledgements to each pending datagram.
 Until every datagram in the pending list has been acknowledged, System A will not enter another transmission round.

 ### Fragmented Datagrams